-|VRAM Speed (Gbps)||2.43||18||18||18||16||16|
+|VRAM Speed (Gbps)||2.43||21 (GDDR6X)||19-21?||18?||16?||14?|

-|VRAM (GB)||48 max||16||12||10||8||8|
+|VRAM (GB)||48 max||12||11??||10?||8?||6?|

-|Bus Width||6144 max||512||384||320||256||128|
+|Bus Width||6144 max||384||352?||320?||256?||192?|

 |Tensor TFLOPS (FP16)||739||602?||492?||311?||246?||164?|

-|Launch Date||May 2020||Fall 2020||Fall 2020||Fall 2020||Winter 2021||Spring 2021|
+|Launch Date||May 2020||September 2020||September 2020||Fall 2020||Winter 2021||Spring 2021|

-|Launch Price||$199K for DXG A100||$1,499?||$799?||$549?||$349?||$199?|
+|Launch Price||$199K for DXG A100||$1,500??||$800??||$600??||$400??||$250??|

 Nvidia Ampere Graphics Card Models

 Elsewhere, we wrote last year about Nvidia filing for trademarks on 3080, 4080 and 5080 in the European Union to block a rumored RX 3080 brand from AMD's Navi GPUs.
 AMD didn't end up using RX 3080 (whether it ever intended to try that or not isn't clear), but we expect Nvidia will.
 The leaked images that claim to show the new GPUs also clearly say RTX 3080 on the product, and we're pretty sure the images aren't faked.

-Nvidia Ampere and RTX 3080 Release Date
+Nvidia RTX 3090 and RTX 3080 Release Date

-How Much Will RTX 3080 Cost?
+How Much Will RTX 3090 and RTX 3080 Cost?

 One arm, one leg—next!
 But seriously, in the estimated specs table, we listed our own guesses as to pricing.
 We're probably being overly optimistic, as Nvidia could go a very different route.

 There's been a steady increase in generational pricing since the GTX 900-series launched.
 The GTX 970 was a $329 part, GTX 1070 was $379-$449, and RTX 2070 jumped to $499-$599 at launch.
 The RTX 2070 Super walked that back a bit to $499, which is still $120 more than the previous generation.
 Or we could look at the Ti cards: $649 for the 980 Ti, $699 for the 1080 Ti, and $1,199 for the 2080 Ti.
 The 2080 Ti was supposed to have third party cards starting at $999, but even now, more than 18 months later, such cards are almost impossible to find in stock—and now the 2080 Ti is being phased out.

 We hope and anticipate that Ampere will be a massive jump in GPU performance, with and without ray tracing.
 If Nvidia doubles down on ray tracing, it's also possible the RTX 3060 could match or exceed the performance of the RTX 2080 Ti in games like Minecraft RTX where the RT cores are pushed to the limit.
 Certainly Nvidia is going to aim high with the RTX 3090, in price as well as performance.